PartlySaneStudios/partly-sane-cloud/src/api/endpoints.md

 Parameters:
 ``uuid``: The player's uuid

-An endpoint that return three objects:
+An endpoint that relating to hypixel skyblock player data.

+Returns three objects:
 ``rawPlayer`` is the raw hypixel achievements endpoint object ``rawProfiles`` is the raw skyblock profiles endpoint object ``skyblockPlayer`` has the specific data needed for the Partly Sane Skies SkyblockPlayer class

+Response:
 ```json
 {
   "rawProfiles": {/*Skyblock data ommited*/},